UniversalDependencies/tools/README.md

 This script must be run in a folder where all the data repositories (UD_*) are stored as subfolders.
 It checks the contents of the data repositories for various issues that we want to solve before a new release of UD is published.

 ## [conllu_align_tokens.pl](https://github.com/UniversalDependencies/tools/blob/conllu_align_tokens.pl)
 Compares tokenization and word segmentation of two CoNLL-U files.
 Assumes that no normalization was performed, that is, the sequence of non-whitespace characters is identical on both sides.
 Use case: We want to merge a gold-standard file, which has no lemmas, with lemmatization predicted by an external tool.
 But the tool also performed tokenization and we have no guarantee that it matches the gold-standard tokenization.
-Despite its name, the script now doe exactly that, i.e., copies the system lemma to the gold-standard annotation if the tokens match, and prints the merged file to STDOUT.
+Despite its name, the script now does exactly that, i.e., copies the system lemma to the gold-standard annotation if the tokens match, and prints the merged file to STDOUT.
 If something else than lemma shall be copied, the source code must be adjusted.
 ```
 perl conllu_align_tokens.pl UD_Turkish-PUD/tr_pud-ud-test.conllu media/conll17-ud-test-2017-05-09/UFAL-UDPipe-1-2/2017-05-15-02-00-38/output/tr_pud.conllu
 ```